 Her string quartet, The Stringcredibles, formed in 2014, is an Arts Council supported quartet of CBSO musicians dedicated to exploring and developing the relationship between classical performers and their audiences. www.thestringcredibles.com.

 In July 2017 Catherine was appointed Artistic and Educational Director of the National Children’s Orchestras of Great Britain.
-Her responsibilities include programming, establishing the curriculum and supporting the 150+ music tutors and conductors who work with the 11 orchestras that make up NCOGB. www.ncogb.org.uk
+Her responsibilities include programming, commissioning, building partnerships, establishing the curriculum and supporting the 120+ music tutors and conductors who work with the 11 orchestras that make up NCOGB. www.ncogb.org.uk

 Catherine has an interest in governance and is currently a member of the board of the Association of British Orchestras.
-She has published articles in Classical Music Magazine, Symphony Magazine and Arts Professional and has presented at conferences both nationally and internationally.
-She has delivered workshops and consultancy for many musical organisations including the Royal Concertgebouw Orchestra Amsterdam, the Royal Northern College of Music, Birmingham Conservatoire, Leeds College of Music and the Street Orchestra of London.
+She has published articles in Classical Music Magazine, Symphony Magazine (US) and Arts Professional and has presented at conferences both nationally and internationally.
+She has delivered workshops and consultancy for many musical organisations including the Royal Concertgebouw Orchestra Amsterdam, the Benedetti Foundation, Arts Council England funded Change Creation programme and ABO Find Your Way leadership programme.

 In January 2016 Catherine was awarded an MBE in the Queen’s New Year’s honour list, for services to music education.